(updated May 28, 2015: updates re setuptools and pip, remove obsolete material)

-The key point is that you must install into the Canopy User Python environment, not into Canopy's Core or System Python environments.
+1. The key point is that you must install into the Canopy User Python environment, not into Canopy's Core or System Python environments.

+Ensure that Canopy User Python is on the shell PATH, i.e. that typing `python` at the prompt starts Canopy User Python, not another python.
 The easiest way to ensure this is to work in a Canopy Command Prompt (Windows) or a Canopy Terminal (Mac or Linux), available from the Canopy Tools menu in Canopy 1.4 and above.

 Otherwise, see this article for details on setting PATH, and see this article for more information about the difference between Canopy User Python and other Canopy Pythons, which you should not use directly.

-6. With the PATH set as just described, you may also use the EPD/Canopy `enpkg` utility from the OS command line, in lieu of the Canopy package manager.
+5. With the PATH set as just described, you may also use the EPD/Canopy `enpkg` utility from the OS command line, in lieu of the Canopy package manager.